 How good of an investment is the outdoor and recreation industry on Wall Street?

-A SNEWS analysis shows the sector has outpaced broader market indices such as the S&P 500 and Dow Jones Industrial Average with healthy gains during the past five years, albeit still lagging behind the soaring tech industry.
+An Outside Business Journal analysis shows the sector has outpaced broader market indices such as the S&P 500 and Dow Jones Industrial Average with healthy gains during the past five years, albeit still lagging behind the soaring tech industry.

-SNEWS compiled an index of 18 global outdoor recreation companies that trade on global exchanges (see chart), then averaged their performance over the past five years (from June 19, 2013 through June 19, 2018) to come up with our Outdoor Index.
+OBJ compiled an index of 18 global outdoor recreation companies that trade on global exchanges (see chart), then averaged their performance over the past five years (from June 19, 2013 through June 19, 2018) to come up with our Outdoor Index.
 The results show a 82 percent gain for the sector, beating the S&P 500’s 65 percent gain and the DJIA’s 61 percent gain, during the same period.